Here is a list of the Top Paralegal Degree Programs. If you are interested in this career, please follow along to learn more!

 The Association for Legal Professionals (NALS)– NALS offers a Professional Paralegal and Specialty Certification exam.

 Remember — an academic certificate is NOT the same as a professional certification – it is a shorter, less intensive set of courses that is less than a degree, but has some of the same courses.
-A professional certification is a license, usually earned by passing an exam, that serves as credentials that you know a topic.
+Professional certification is a license, usually earned by passing an exam, that serves as credentials that you know a topic.